Lal Patthar: Plot

 Calling her Madhuri, he invites the lower-class woman to his rich home and eventually has sex with her.
 But Gyan refuses to marry Madhuri.
 Still, Madhuri has full control over the house and has Gyan wrapped around her fingers.
 Gyan also educates Madhuri.
 Initially, Gyan is enamored with Madhuri, but with time he realizes that Madhuri cannot be trained (in singing) or educated.
 She has a middle class thinking, limited ambition and a negative mindset.
 He becomes disgusted with Madhuri.
 Soon, ten years have passed and Gyan is no longer a young man.

 Gyan runs away from his palace, and comes across a singing function, where he meets a much younger woman, Sumita (Raakhee).
 Gyan finds that Sumita's father Harishchandra Chakraborty is a gambler and in heavy debts.
 Gyan organizes a financial deal with her father and marries her.
 Sumita's mother Madhu (Dulari) was vehemently against the marriage but was overruled by Harish.

 Sumita had a childhood sweetheart, Shekhar (Vinod Mehra), and was coming to India from London, to marry her.
 But before he arrived, Harish married off Sumita to Gyan for money.
 It is clear that Madhuri is not happy with Gyan marrying Sumita.
 Due to her anger, Gyan does not consummate his marriage to Sumita.

 Sumita tells Shekhar that she was forced to marry Gyan, as Harish was beating Madhu relentlessly.
 Gyan finds out that Sumita was friends with Shekhar before her marriage.
 Shekhar was also the one who taught music to Sumita.
 Gyan befriends Shekhar and invites him to the palace for their music sessions.
 Madhuri is quick to figure out that Shekhar and Sumita were lovers before Sumita married Gyan.
 Madhuri starts poisoning Gyan's mind that Shekhar and Sumita might have been close to getting married before he came into Sumita's life.

 Madhuri then invites Shekhar to the palace, while Gyan is away, and escorts him to Sumita's room, assuring him that these are Gyan's orders.
-Meanwhile, Gyan tries to balance both Sumit and Madhuri, and disappointing both in the process.
-Gyan knows that Madhuri is jealous of Sumita, but Madhuri continues to play the theme that Sumita is cheating on Gyan with Sekhar and drives Gyan insane.
+Meanwhile, Gyan tries to balance both Sumita and Madhuri, and disappointing both in the process.
+Gyan knows that Madhuri is jealous of Sumita, but Madhuri continues to play the theme that Sumita is cheating on Gyan with Shekhar and drives Gyan insane.